 Professor Harriet Evans

 She taught modern Chinese history in Mexico between 1979 and 1984.
-Formerly Head of the University of Westminster's Chinese Section, she is now co-ordinator of Asia Studies research at CSD, and of the MA and MPhil/PhD programmes in Contemporary Chinese Cultural Studies and International Studies.
+Formerly Head of the University of Westminster's Chinese Section, she coordinated the University's Asian Studies between 2000 and 2010, including the MA and MPhil/PhD programmes in Contemporary Chinese Cultural Studies and International Studies.

-She has contributed many articles to leading journals and edited volumes, and is a regular consultant for BBC radio and non-governmental agencies on women, gender and human rights in China.
+She has contributed many articles to leading journals and edited volumes, and is a regular consultant for non-governmental agencies on women, gender and human rights in China.

-She was President of the British Association for Chinese Studies (2002-5), has served on the Executive Committee of the Universities' China Committee in London, and is member of the editorial boards of Estudios de Asia y Africa (El Colegio de Mexico), Intersections: Gender, History and Cultural in the Asian Context, and was recently invited to join the editorial board of The China Quarterly.
+She was President of the British Association for Chinese Studies (2002-5), has served on the Executive Committee of the Universities' China Committee in London, and is member of the Executive Committee of The China Quarterly.
+She was appointed Professor Emerita in March 2017; is Chair of Trustees to the London-based NGO, The Rights Practice, and is Visiting Professor in Anthropology at the LSE.